whuang259/sturdy-meme/proposal.md

 simple GUI(For add/delete classes button, the amount of credit to graduate, the table for the list of classes to complete each semester)

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+A simple graph node class to store the data for each required class.
+An overarching graph class to store every class.
+A main runner class to start the program and handle I/O and start/handle the UI.
+An UI class to handle all graphical elements which may then split into more subclasses for each graphical element.

 Name each interface or class and briefly describe its function or purpose.